What is the PSO levy?

 Why do we pay the PSO levy?

-Renewable energy projects in Ireland (like those in many other countries) are guaranteed a minimum price for the electricity they generate and the money collected from the PSO levy is used to help pay this guaranteed price when needed.
+Renewable energy projects in Ireland are guaranteed a minimum price for the electricity they generate and the money collected from the PSO levy is used to help pay this guaranteed price when needed.

 The PSO levy was first introduced by the Fianna Fáil and Progressive Democrats coalition in 2010 and all subsequent governments have maintained the policy and the charge since.